-A retroreflectometer is the go-to instrument municipalities and highway departments across the nation use to measure the reflectivity of signs and markings on roadways — critical to maintaining safe travels.
+A retroreflectometer is the go-to instrument municipalities and highway departments depend on to measure the reflectivity of signs and markings on roadways — critical to maintaining safe travels.

 In fact, the MUTCD states all regulatory, warning and guide signs shall be retroreflective to show the same shape and similar color by both day and night.
 To ensure these minimum levels are adhered to, a retroreflectometer is the only way to remove subjectivity and insert objectivity to determine if all road signs and markings are in accordance with these federal requirements.